 In addition, WTO member countries have an obligation to set up an enquiry point to answer a wide range of questions from other WTO members and interested parties about their technical regulations (Articles 10.1 to 10.3 of the TBT agreement).
 The list of inquiry points in each country has been published on the WTO website.
-In Japan, the Japan External Trade Organization (JETRO) and the Ministry of Foreign Affairs have been specified as the enquiry points.
+In Japan, the Ministry of Foreign Affairs has been specified as the enquiry points.
 Furthermore, when requested by other WTO members, the developed WTO member countries have an obligation to provide a summary of the applicable laws under the TBT notification or notification in English, French and Spanish or, if the law is very long, (Article 10.5 of the TBT Agreement).